pusher/cide/man/cide-debug.1.md

 `--user`=<*username*>
   Selects the user to run the container under.
 By default the `cide` user is selected.
-In some situations it's useful to run the container as `root` (when poking at system dependencies)
+In some situations it is useful to run the container as `root` (when poking at system dependencies)

 SEE ALSO